 The focus of this website is the pursuit of truth.

-The following observations will help you understand what I mean by truth and the pursuit of truth.
+The following observations will help you understand what I mean by truth.

 Definition of Truth